zzcczc/COMP0035-tutorials-2025/docs/7_app_design/7-04-draw-design.md

 **Routes and controllers**

 Each _route_ in a web app has a _controller_ action.
-When a user entera a URL, the application attempts match it to a defined route, and, if successful, calls that route's controller action.
+When a user entera a URL, the application attempts to match it to a defined route, and, if successful, calls that route's controller action.
 The controller typically:
 - Retrieves data from the model (e.g., via a database)
 - Passes that data to a view, which renders the page